 Antidepressants are among the most prescribed medications in the United States.
-Many doctors prescribe SSRI and SNRI antidepressants as a safer alternative to benzodiazepines.
-Doctors consider antidepressants safer because the drugs have less potential for abuse.
-Despite this, some people abuse antidepressant medications.
+Many doctors prescribe SSRI and SNRI Antidepressants as a safer alternative to Benzodiazepines.
+(Many also prescribe Buspar as a safer alternative to Benzodiazepines as it specifically treats anxiety disorders.)
+Doctors consider Antidepressants safer because the drugs have less potential for abuse.
+Despite this, some people abuse Antidepressant medications.

 Antidepressants don’t have the euphoric effects other drugs have.
-In other words, antidepressants can’t get you high.
+In other words, Antidepressants can’t get the user high.
 That doesn’t stop some people from trying, though.
-Some people think that since antidepressants improve mood, high doses must induce euphoria, but that is not how the drugs work.
+Some people think since Antidepressants improve mood that high doses must induce euphoria, but that is not how the drugs work.

-Like most drugs, taking large doses of antidepressants can be dangerous.
-People abusing antidepressants increase their risk of overdosing.
+Like most drugs, taking large doses of Antidepressants can be dangerous and can also increase the likelihood of seizures.
+People abusing Antidepressants increase their risk of overdosing.